Lukrebaa/cifar10-image-classification-with-resnet18/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Future Work

-- Experiment with different model architectures beyond ResNet18
-- Implement more sophisticated data augmentation techniques
-- Explore different hyperparameter optimization methods
-- Deploy the models as a web service
-- Add ensemble methods combining both implementations

-## License

-© 2025 [Your Name]

-**All Rights Reserved**

-This project is currently not licensed for public use, modification, or distribution.
-The code and associated documentation are provided for demonstration and educational purposes only.

-If you're interested in using, modifying, or distributing this code, please contact the repository owner for permission.

-*Note: I'm considering adding an open-source license to this project in the future.
-If you have suggestions or would like to contribute, please open an issue to discuss.*